Is LifeLock Worth It in 2026? An Honest Look at the Pros and Cons

 Learn more View plan View plan View plan

-If you're on a budget, the Standard plan should cover your basic identity theft protection needs.
-It has credit monitoring, social security number alerts, and identity theft alerts.
+If you're on a budget, the Core plan should cover your basic identity theft protection needs.
+It includes two-bureau credit monitoring, Social Security number alerts, identity theft alerts, dark web monitoring, social media monitoring, and data removal services.
 There's also a reasonable $1.05 million insurance coverage.

 Norton Privacy Monitor data scan results.

-The Advantage plan is ideal for individuals who want more robust identity protection but don't want to commit to a comprehensive plan.
-It offers monthly credit reports, higher credit insurance for $1.2 million, and financial transaction monitoring.
+The Advanced plan is ideal for individuals who want more robust identity protection without committing to a comprehensive plan.
+It offers three-bureau credit monitoring, monthly credit reports, higher insurance coverage at $1.2 million, financial transaction monitoring, and scam support.

 FAQs